internet4000/radio4000-api/README.md

 The Firebase security rules can be found in `database.rules.json`.
 This is the most precise definition of what can and should be done with the API.
 Most endpoints can be read without authentication.
 Reading a user, a userSettings or writing to (some) models always require authentication.
 For now, think of the API as read-only.

+The rules can be pushed to the live Firebase instance of Radio4000 with `yarn deploy-rules`.
+Also see [deployment](#installation-development--and-deployment).

 ## Endpoints

 Here's a list of available REST endpoints.
 They are all available via normal `GET` HTTP requests.